 Merlins are very resourceful and energetic.
 They approach every task with vigour and use creativity to get the very best results that they can.
 Through their efforts and resilience they put maximum effort into all areas of the school curriculum.

 Welcome to Y5 Merlins class.

-In class 5 Merlins, the teacher is Mrs Appleby-Sage.
-Our learning support assistants are Mrs Bagnall, Mrs Togher and Mrs Lines.
-In Math's our learning support assistant is Mrs Edmundson.
+In class 5 Merlins, the teacher is Mrs Sage.
+Our learning support assistants are Miss Evans and Mrs Bagnall.

 PE: Please ensure that PE kit is brought into school on a Monday and taken home on a Friday.
 All items of PE kit (and school uniform) should be labelled with the child's name and class.

 Home Learning: All home learning is to be completed in your Home Learning books and will be given on a Friday to be completed for the following Wednesday.

 If there are any issues or concerns, please feel free to come in and see Mrs Sage or contact the KS2 Lead Mrs Foster.

 Saturday 16th September: White Rock Festival of Learning